 Indeed, marching towards the Russians flank was Friederich's 22nd Division and Lorge's 5th Light Cavalry Division, another 7,500 bayonets, 12 cannon and 2,000 Chasseurs.
 Alas, delays would see their arrival only just prior to dusk, something unknown to Sacken.

-Meanwhile the battle had shifted to the centre.
-With Ney moving to the right earlier he had left Marmont in charge in the centre.
+to the right earlier he had left Marmont in charge in the centre.
 As described previously Marmont had deployed his two divisions across the field from Aulzhausen to the Affinbach stream, interspersing his infantry with artillery.
-Hoping to exploit a poorly conceived Allied attack Pajol's Cavalry, now some two divisions rising eventually to three, readied themselves to conduct limited charges.
-Yet the Allied attacks failed to materialise
+Hoping to exploit a poorly conceived Allied attack Pajol's Cavalry, now some two

 Instead Blucher, who had conducted a steady advance, deployed his cannon some 800 yards from the French and proceeded to conduct an intermittent bombardment of the French lines.
 Unfortunately for the French, the Prussian bombardment would pay dividends, slowly casualties mounted.